 Retention Of Your Personal Information

-MCAP only keeps your personal information for as long as we need it to meet the purposes set out in this Code.
-The length of time we retain your personal information is also affected by: (1) the type of product or service you have from us, and (2) any legal requirements we may have to meet such as regulatory file retention periods or for being able to respond to any concerns you may have even if you are no longer a customer of ours.
+MCAP only keeps your personal information for as long as we need it to meet the purposes set out in this Code and in accordance with MCAP’s record retention policy.
+The length of time we retain your personal information is also affected by: (1) the type of product or service you have with us, and (2) any legal requirements we may have to meet such as regulatory file retention periods or for being able to respond to any concerns you may have, even if you are no longer an active customer of ours.

 Suite # 400 200 King Street West